DanOakStats/Datasets_for_Practicing_Applied_Machine_Learning/README.md

 # English Version

-Here you will find my solutions for different types of data sets.
-Objective is to implement a workflow ranging from:
+Here you will find my *Machine Learning* solutions for various types of data sets.
+The goal is to implement a workflow that goes from:
 * Data collection;
 * Exploratory data analysis;
 * Data Cleaning;